wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-eladrin-bralani.md

 **Movement:** fast <br>
 **Morale:** brave <br>

-As a fairie, the eladrin *resists mundane weapons and spells* and WIS must be used for attack rolls against it.
+As a fairy, the eladrin *resists mundane weapons and spells* and WIS must be used for attack rolls against it.
 However, if it touches cold iron, it loses all these abilities and spells for a round.
 Additionally, the eldrin can teleport to any location in sight.

-Bralanis specifically embody the roughness of creeping winter: their are immune to cold and are expert hunters.
-They can see clearly kilometers away.
+Bralanis specifically embody the roughness of creeping winter: they are immune to cold and are expert hunters.
+They can see clearly kilometres away.

 **Non-Combat Magic** <br>
 Divination, Cryomancy, Tempestomancy